 This report shows you the initial paths that your visitors took from LinkedIn and other social platforms to and from your site.

 This report shows you the engagement metrics for each URL and includes the number of page views, average visit duration, and the pages viewed per visit.

 This report shows you which sites are linking to your content and how many visits those sites are sending to you.
-This can help you determine what content is the most successful, so that you can create similar content and build relationships with those interacting with your content.
+This can help you determine what content is the most successful so that you can create similar media and build relationships with those interacting with your content.